mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 application and a remote endpoint; it is roughly analogous to a socket in the present sockets API.

+Sending a Message over a Carrier is driven by the application, while receipt is driven by the arrival of the last packet that allows the Message to be assembled, decrypted, and passed to the application.
+Receipt is therefore asynchronous; given the different models for asynchronous I/O and concurrency supported by different platforms, it may be implemented in any number of ways.
+The abstract API provides only for a way for the application to register how it wants to handle incoming messages.

 All the Messages sent to a Message Carrier will be received on the corresponding Message Carrier at the remote endpoint, though not necessarily reliably or in order, depending on Message properties and the underlying